Top 20 Iconic Places That Make South Goa Unforgettable

 11. Cavelossim Beach

 Cavelossim Beach, located in South Goa, is renowned for its pristine sands, clear waters, and tranquil ambiance.
 It is one of the quieter beaches in the region, making it ideal for those seeking relaxation away from the crowds.
 The beach is lined with coconut palms and beach shacks offering delicious seafood and refreshing drinks.
-Cavelossim is also known for its dolphin-spotting tours and water sports activities like jet skiing and parasailing.
+Among the best places in South Goa, Cavelossim stands out for its perfect balance of serenity and scenic beauty.
+It is also known for dolphin-spotting tours and water sports activities like jet skiing and parasailing.
 Sunset views at Cavelossim Beach are particularly spectacular, with hues of orange and pink painting the sky over the Arabian Sea.

 Best Time to Visit: November to March, with pleasant weather and calm seas.